shawnsw/terraform-eks-automation/README.md

  k get svc -n tf-eks-prod --kubeconfig kubeconfig_terraform-eks-dev
  ```

-Next change `Hey` in the `main.go` to `Hello!`, commit the code, wait a couple of minutes then do another curl, and you should see new message:
+Next change `Hey` in the `main.go` to `Hello`, commit the code, wait a couple of minutes then do another curl, and you should see new message:

 ```
 Hello!, you've requested: /
 ```